ccjmne/blog/content/thoughts/unfinished-software-migrations.md

 <!-- [is so DRY](@/thoughts/the-dry-hoax.md).
 TODO: LINKME -->

 We struggle to bring the two worlds to parity.
-In fact, we're nowhere
-near: we have to start actually using it in its current state.
-We can offer customers (maybe the new ones?) to use that version while ensuring that the [Old Faithful](https://en.wikipedia.org/wiki/Old_Faithful) still avails itself our clientele deserving of the same epithet.<br>
+In fact, we're nowhere near: we have to start actually using it in its current state.
+We can offer customers (maybe the new ones?) to use that version while ensuring that the [Old Faithful](https://en.wikipedia.org/wiki/Old_Faithful) still avails itself our clientele deserving of the same epithet.
-   **Enough time has passed to develop a mild addiction to houseplants.**

 <div class="hi">